steveseguin/social_stream/README.md

 ![image](https://user-images.githubusercontent.com/2575698/142856707-0a6bc4bd-51b4-4cd0-9fa3-ef5a1adfcbf7.png)

+##### Please note:  If the Extension's icon is RED, then it means it is still off and wil not work.
+You have to click "Enable extension", and the icon must change to the color green.

-Using the provided two links, you can manage the social stream of chat messages and view selected chat messages as overlays.
+Next, using the provided two links, you can manage the social stream of chat messages and view selected chat messages as overlays.

 ![image](https://user-images.githubusercontent.com/2575698/142935393-4ca90418-a645-45e3-8e37-f4884e16457a.png)